 Scoliosis and Other Spinal Curvatures

 Any condition affecting the spine’s structure, such as scoliosis or other spinal curvatures, requires highly specialized care.
-As Michigan’s leading spine care program, doctors at Henry Ford Health System have the training and expertise to treat the most complex spine problems.
+As Michigan’s leading spine care program, doctors at Henry Ford Health have the training and expertise to treat the most complex spine problems.

 Scoliosis care: Why choose Henry Ford?

 The comprehensive spine program at Henry Ford offers:

 - Expertise: Our team includes fellowship-trained spine surgeons.
 This high level of expertise means they can treat major spine injuries and complex disorders like scoliosis.

 - Collaborative team: Spine surgeons collaborate with neurosurgeons, orthopedic surgeons, trauma specialists and other providers to ensure you receive the specialized care you deserve.

 - Complete care: From our innovative Spine Prehab program to our post-surgical rehabilitation services, you get expert care before, during and after spine treatment.

 An abnormal curvature of the spine can have a variety of causes.
 It may be congenital, which means it’s present at birth.